 Rhinoplasty can be performed using either an “open” or “closed” surgical technique.
 Open rhinoplasty involves making a small incision underneath the nasal tip, which becomes nearly imperceptible after it heals.
 Closed rhinoplasty involves incisions that are made entirely within the nose.
 There are advantages and disadvantages to both techniques.
 Certain individuals would benefit more from one than the other.
 The technique that is best suited for your nose can be discussed in detail during consultation with Dr. Hilinski.

-In most cases, you will have an opportunity to sit down with Dr. Hilinski prior to surgery to view computer-generated before and after images of your face and nose.
-Using this cutting edge computer morphing technology you will be better able to appreciate realistic changes that are expected to result from surgery.
+You will have an opportunity to sit down with Dr. Hilinski prior to surgery to view computer-generated before and after images of your face and nose.
+Using this advanced computer morphing technology will enable you to get a realistic picture of your possible rhinoplasty results.

 Dr. Hilinski performs most rhinoplasty procedures in an outpatient surgery center.
 Deep sedation or general anesthesia is commonly used and the surgery typically takes two to two and a half hours to complete.
 Most rhinoplasty patients go home the same day as their surgery.

 Patients can expect an initial recovery of five to seven days.
 Bruising and significant swelling are uncommon.
 Stitches are removed within five to seven days.
 Although many patients take a week off of work or school, some are able to return within a few days after surgery.
-Although, light activity is permitted after the first two weeks, vigorous exercise should be avoided for at least four to six weeks.
+Some regular activity is permitted after the first two weeks, but vigorous exercise or strenuous activity should be avoided for at least four to six weeks.
 While most patients are presentable in public within seven to ten days, the majority of soft tissue swelling can take several months to fade and the nose will continue to undergo healing and remodeling of the shape for upwards of a year and beyond in some cases.

 For more detailed information on nasal reshaping, please also visit our online San Diego rhinoplasty tutorial and our extensive San Diego rhinoplasty blog focusing on the latest news in nasal reshaping.
 To view examples of the type of transformation Dr. Hilinski can help you achieve, browse through our rhinoplasty patient before and after photos gallery.